 After weeks of providing them with the proper food, allowing them to bask outside daily in the sun’s natural rays, and soaking them every other day in a tub of water to help them establish and maintain hydration, they went from being marginally alive to interactive, beautiful eating machines.
 They changed from two very sick and depressed tortoises to two very energetic and healthy (though a bit deformed) big girls.
-Due to the severe deformities of their carapaces, they cannot be released back to the wild but are now used as education animals to show students and visitors the proper way to care for a tortoise…a valuable lesson for all.
+Due to the severe deformities of their carapaces, they could not be released back to the wild but were used as education animals to show students and visitors the proper way to care for a tortoise…a valuable lesson for all.

+Since 1989, the U.S. government has protected desert tortoises.
 Once common throughout the Mojave and Sonoran desert of California, Nevada, and Arizona, wild desert tortoise populations have declined by an estimated 90 percent in the last 20 years.
 As the human population in these areas increases, the tortoise population has decreased.
 But how are humans causing this devastation?
 A number of culprits have been identified.

 Off-road vehicles cause enormous damage to the desert plant community.
 When the plants are destroyed, the tortoises are without a source of food and water.
 It has been estimated that it can take up to 200 years for some of the destroyed habitat to recover.
 Off-road vehicles often run over tortoise burrows, crushing the animal inside.
 Large numbers of cattle graze on publicly owned deserts, depriving the tortoises of critical forage.